Does Mouthwash Cause Oral Cancer?

 Where Did The Myth Linking Mouthwash and Cancer Originate?

-Like many modern medical myths and conspiracy theories in recent years, the idea that mouthwash use can lead to higher risks of cancer is the result of poor reporting and misleading headlines rather than solid science.
+Like many modern medical myths and conspiracy theories in recent years, the idea that mouthwash use can lead to higher risks of cancer results from poor reporting and misleading headlines rather than solid science.

-Examples of shoddy news work include reporting done by the UK’s Daily Mirror whose headline on the subject stated, “Experts warn using mouthwash more than twice a day can give you cancer."
-Based on the headline alone, any reasonable reader could make the logical leap connecting mouthwash use with cancer.
+Examples of shoddy news work include reporting done by the UK’s Daily Mirror, whose headline on the subject stated, “Experts warn using mouthwash more than twice a day can give you cancer."
+Any reasonable reader could make the logical leap connecting mouthwash use with cancer-based on the headline alone.
 Unfortunately, this is precisely the opposite of what the original researchers of the study had intended.
 The authors of the study went out of their way to state that their research does not provide any evidence whatsoever, proving the assertion that mouthwash causes cancer.

 The conclusion of the study found that poor oral health and dental hygiene were in of themselves independent factors for oral cancer.
 In regards to mouthwash use, the researchers go on to state, “Whether mouthwash use may entail some risk through the alcohol content in most formulations on the market remains to be fully clarified.”
 As you can see, the actual conclusion is a far cry from the sensational headlines found on the web.